MaxenceA4/Duplicati_Monitor/README.md

    ```

 2. **Database Configuration:**
-   - Create a MySQL database and import the `database_schema.sql` file to set up the necessary tables.
+   - Create a MySQL database and import the `duplicati_monitoring.sql` file to set up the necessary tables.
    - Modify the `LoginConnection/connection.php` file with your database credentials (username, password, database name, etc.).

 3. **Place the Files:**